 Audio Surveillance Cameras: Does the Benefit Outweigh the Risk?

 Augmenting your video capture capabilities with an audio component offers both benefits and risks.
 Audio surveillance cameras can add to the information you capture for better decision-making.
-But it also brings some legal risks to consider.
+But it also brings some legal risks that you might need to consider.

 How you proceed from here requires expert guidance from the team at Pro-Vigil.
 We work with businesses to provide the best security surveillance capabilities technology and their budget will allow.